astronomer/docs/software/configure-deployment.md

 sidebar_label: 'Overview'
 title: 'Configure a Deployment on Astronomer Software'
 id: configure-deployment
-description: Learn about all of the ways you can configure individual Airflow Deployments on Astronomer Software
+description: Learn the ways you can configure individual Airflow Deployments on Astronomer Software
 ---

 An Airflow Deployment on Astronomer is an instance of Apache Airflow that runs in your Astronomer Software cluster.
 Each Astronomer Software Deployment is hosted on a dedicated Kubernetes namespace, has a dedicated set of resources, and operates with an isolated Postgres metadata database.